Photo by Tom Parkes

 Build discrete, loosely coupled modules with clean interfaces.
 Each module encapsulates a specific business capability.
 Communication happens through stable contracts.

 This lets you replace or update components without touching the entire system.
-Specifications naturally encourage modularity—when you define interfaces explicitly, you create clean boundaries.
+Specifications naturally encourage modularity, and when you define interfaces explicitly, you create clean boundaries.

 Abstract Dependencies